Boron Uses and Health Effects

 Reap Boron’s Benefits Safely and Naturally with AlgaeCal Plus

 AlgaeCal Plus contains the research-recommended 3 mg of boron in a daily dose.
-It not only contains boron, but plant-based calcium, magnesium, vitamins D3, K2, C, boron and trace minerals – and is clinically proven to increase bone density.
+It not only contains boron, but plant-based calcium, magnesium, vitamins D3, K2, C, boron and trace minerals – and is clinically supported to increase bone density.

 As you can see, even though you use boron in its many forms within your home and technical devices each day, it may be most beneficial to get more boron into your body!